celisun/Generalized-pooling-functions-CNN/README.md

 # Generalized Pooling Functions: mixed and gated pooling in CNN

-My experiments here are based on the work done by Chen Lee, P.W.Gallagher, Z.Tu in their “Gneralizing Pooling Functions in Convolutional Neural Networks: Mixed, Gated and Tree”, 2015.
+Experiments are implementing and are based on Chen Lee, P.W.Gallagher, Z.Tu, Gneralizing Pooling Functions in Convolutional Neural Networks: Mixed, Gated and Tree, 2015.
+This work was used to satisfy the coursework final project for the research course Machine Learning Practial in University of Edinburgh

-My work is to further discuss the benefits and potential of these two generalized pooling functions mixed and gated pooilng under CNN-like architectures in object recognition.
+Experiment results again show the advantages obtained from these innovate pooling functions (mixed and gated) in CNN-like architectures in object recognition.
+Scripts show part of my implementation

 ### Empirical Results